How to Write a Narrative Essay

 When assigned a narrative essay, many students are unsure about why they have been asked to write a narrative essay and of the significance of storytelling in academic writing.
-While the topic of a narrative essay can range from the important to the most insignificant, it is not the topic but how you tell a story that will be evaluated.
+While the topic of a narrative essay can range from the most important to the most insignificant, it is not the topic but how you tell a story that will be evaluated.

-You will achieve a higher grade in your narrative essay assignment if you follow a logical structure and tell your story in a clear and intriguing way.
+You will achieve a higher grade in your narrative essay assignment if you follow a logical structure and tell your story clearly and intriguingly.
 Decide where your story must start and end and how you can get your thoughts across to the readers smoothly without losing the plot.

 This writing style is very different from other forms of academic writing.
 Narrative essay writing involves the use of suspense, conversation, metaphorical language, and the use of first-person (’I’).
 It is possible to write about what happened to someone else, in which case you would use the third-person point of view (using ‘he’, ‘she’, and ‘they’).

 How to Choose a Topic for Your Narrative Essay

 You could receive extensive, moderate, or even very little guidance about the topic for your narrative essay assignment.
 If you get very little, then you will be required to find a topic to work with.